banboo-data/r4googleads/index.md

 ## Developed by the Creators of RAdwords

 {**r4googleads**} is the leading R client library for the Google Ads API developed by [Matthias Bannert](https://github.com/mbannert) and [Johannes Burkhardt](https://github.com/jburkhardt).
 Since 2014, the duo has developed and maintained **RAdwords**, the #1 R client library for Google's predecessor Adwords API.
-That's *7* years of experience and reliable maintenance of an open source package.
+That's 66K+ downloads and, more importantly, *7* years of experience and reliable maintenance of an open source package.

-Let's move on the all new {**r4googleads**} ! (check our migration guide!)
+Let's move on to the all new {**r4googleads**} ! (check our migration guide!)

 ## Why {**r4googleads**} ?

 **Connect** your Google Ads reports to the R Language for Statistical Computing.
-Unlock the next level of campaing and marketing performance analytics -> Learn how to **analyze** Google Ads statistics and Key Performance Indicators (KPIs) using a license costs freeeee open source programming language. **Automate** your reports on accounts, campaigns, adgroups and keywords data reliably.
+Unlock the next level of campaign and marketing performance analytics -> Learn how to **analyze** Google Ads statistics and Key Performance Indicators (KPIs) using a license cost freeeee open source programming language. **Automate** your reports on accounts, campaigns, adgroups and keywords data reliably.

-Benefit from

 * authenticate with the Google Ads API
 * light dependencies on other R packages for stable long term production